lowriwyllt/lowriwyllt/README.md

-- 👋 Hi, I’m Lowri Roberts
+# 👋 Hi, I’m Lowri Roberts
-- 👀 I’m interested in coding for websites
+- 👀 I’m interested in coding websites.
 - 🌱 I’m currently learning how to code in JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm a physics graduate.

+## </> Skills
+- python - first year of university
+- c - second year of university and summer placement
+- javascript - intoduction through NorthCoders
+- CSS - codeacademy
+- HTML - codeacademy

 <!---
 lowriwyllt/lowriwyllt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.